 Chapter 7 Bankruptcy in Alaska: What You Need to Know

 Last updated May 18, 2017.
 While the United States has mostly come out of the Great Recession, Alaska is still experiencing its own due to a steep drop in oil prices and resulting budget crisis in 2015.
 According to a recent economic confidence survey, Anchorage residents are feeling more pessimistic about the local economy today than they…Read more

-Can I Keep Livestock and File Bankruptcy?
+Can I Keep My Farm & Livestock and File Bankruptcy?

 People who are considering bankruptcy often wonder whether they will be able to keep their property, and farmers are no exception.
 Although I practice bankruptcy law in an urban area, the topic does come up from time to time for some clients who own farms or rural land.
 People who keep livestock and grow crops…Read more